Self-Image Multiplicity in a Concave Cylindrical Mirror: Abstract

 \section{Abstract}

-Concave mirrors are fundamental optical elements, yet some easily observed behaviors are rarely addressed in standard textbooks, such as the formation of multiple reflected images.
+Concave mirrors are fundamental optical elements, yet some easily observed behaviors, such as the formation of multiple reflected images, are rarely addressed in standard textbooks.
 Here we investigate self-imaging -- where the observer is also the observed object -- using a concave cylindrical mirror.
-We predict the number of self-images visible from different observation points and classify space into regions by image count.
+We predict the number of self-images visible from different observation points and classify the observation space into regions by image count.
 We then test these predictions with an inexpensive stainless-steel concave cylindrical mirror commonly found in teaching labs.
 This activity links geometrical optics principles to direct observation and provides a ready-to-use classroom demonstration and student exercise.